Table of Contents

 Esophageal cancer carries a high mortality rate

 The overall prognosis is poor.
-The 5-year survival rate of all patients is < 10 %.
-Palliative patients usually survive less than a year, while the 5-year survival rate of R0-resected patients is approximately 40 %.
+The 5-year survival rate of all patients is less than 10%.
+Palliative patients usually survive less than a year, while the 5-year survival rate of R0-resected patients is approx. 40%.

 Prevention of Esophageal Carcinoma

 The above-mentioned risk factors (in particular alcohol consumption and smoking) should be avoided.
 Patients at increased risk (e.g., known Barrett’s esophagus) should regularly receive esophagoscopy check-ups.